About The Health Protocol

 How do I improve sleep without medication?

 Morning sunlight within the first hour of waking.
 Reduced bright artificial light in the evening.
-Two-hour gap between last meal and sleep onset.
+A two-hour gap between the last meal and sleep onset.
 Caffeine cutoff in early afternoon.
 Alcohol minimized later in the evening.
 Consistent sleep and wake times.
-Cool, dark, quiet sleep environment.
+A cool, dark, quiet sleep environment.
 Most people see meaningful improvement within weeks of consistent practice.

 What is allostatic load?

-The cumulative wear and tear of repeated stress activation that does not fully resolve.
-Different from acute stress, which is normal and protective.
-Allostatic load is one of the major drivers of chronic disease and accelerated biological aging in modern populations.
+Allostatic load is the cumulative wear and tear of repeated stress activation that does not fully resolve, distinct from acute stress, which is normal and protective.
+It is a major driver of chronic disease and accelerated biological aging.
+Signs include unrefreshing sleep, consistent night waking, persistent muscular tension, irregular digestion, background irritability, and difficulty concentrating; taken together they describe a chronically activated system that needs nervous-system regulation.

 How do I lower stress in modern life?